-When we started this list we were aiming for 50 but it didn’t take us long before we reached 100… and the list kept going!
+When we started this list of best places to visit in Dubai, we were aiming for 50, but it didn’t take us long before we reached 100 popular places… and the list kept going!
+We’ve been adding to this huge Dubai attractions list for five years now!

 Here it is… your ultimate list of places to visit in Dubai – over 150 ideas!!!

-We’ve tried to make it as readable as possible by breaking it into categories, and keeping as much as we can to places and activities we think are of interest to tourists.
-Where we have more details we’ve linked to these so we can keep this list as concise as possible and get you ready to plan your Dubai adventure.
+We’ve tried to make it as readable as possible by breaking it into categories and keeping as much as possible to places and activities we think are interesting to tourists.
+Where we have more details, we’ve linked to these so we can keep this list as concise as possible and get you ready to plan your Dubai adventure.

 - Shopping in Dubai

-So get your pen and paper ready…. or you can save this to pinterest or bookmark in your browser for later.
+So get your pen and paper ready…. or you can save this to Pinterest or bookmark it in your browser for later.

 We have a dedicated section of our website for itineraries so you can fit in everything you want to see in the length of time you have in Dubai.

-We also recommend in a number of places on this page booking your tour tickets with Get Your Guide – online ticketing agents.
-We have chosen GYG as our partner due to their outstanding customer-first approach and a great range of experiences on offer, most with free-cancellation up to 24 hours before to maximise flexibility.
+We also recommend in a number of places on this page booking your tour tickets with Get Your Guide – online ticketing agent.
+We have chosen GYG as our partner due to their outstanding customer-first approach and a great range of experiences on offer, most with free cancellation up to 24 hours before to maximise flexibility.

 - Essential Planning Information for your first trip to Dubai